 Arctic & Northern Europe – April through October

 Expeditions in the vast Arctic region, including its crossover Northern Europe locales, begin with warmer weather in April and continue through October when daylight hours are longer.
 When to sail during this time depends upon your interests for spotting polar bears, seeing large ice floes, hiking on land, covering more ground and/or seeing the Northern Lights.
 For a canal cruise in England, Ireland river cruise or Scotland barge cruise, target travel for spring through early fall.
 Learn more about Arctic cruises, and see our comprehensive How to Choose Your Arctic Cruise guide for more detailed information.

 Mediterranean – March through November

-Look for Mediterranean cruise itineraries along the shores of Greece, Montenegro, Croatia and west toward Spain and Portugal to sail in the summer months’ subtropical highs.
+Look for Mediterranean cruise itineraries along the shores of Greece, Montenegro, Croatia & the Dalmatian Coast and west toward Spain and Portugal to sail in the summer months’ subtropical highs.
 Seasonal winds called “meltemi” blow through and pleasantly cool the atmosphere during this time.
 In the height of summer, ports can be crowded, so look to the shoulder-season sailings for a bit slower pace.
 While most small ships stay put in tropical climes, we see the occasional Mediterranean vessel head north in the off season to Arctic locales like Iceland and west to the likes of Costa Rica.